 Work with your partner

-- Don't assume that you know what your partner likes when it comes to sex.
-You may be wrong.
+- Ask what your partner likes when it comes to sex.
 Talk about what each of you does and does not enjoy.

 - Make time outside of the bedroom to talk about your sex life.
 If you avoid sex because you are afraid of having erection problems, your partner may worry that you are no longer interested.